vuejs/vuefire/docs/guide/ssr.md

 ## Exclude from hydration

-You can exclude data from hydration by passing `false` to the `ssrKey` option:
+You can exclude data from hydration by passing `false` to the `ssrKey` option.
+This is useful when there is no point in waiting for the data to be fetched on the server, e.g. when the data is not being rendered on the server.

 ```ts
 useDocument(..., { ssrKey: false })
 useDatabaseList(..., { ssrKey: false })
 // etc
 ```

+This only works if you avoid rendering on server these documents or collections. **If still render them on server, you will get a hydration error on client**.

 <!-- TODO: I wonder if we could attach effect scopes to applications so `onServerPrefetch()` is still awaited when attached -->